philippemiron/philippemiron.github.io/_posts/2024-06-13-hashtable.md

                 return v
         raise KeyError(f"Key {key} not found")
 ```
 and looping the retrieved values and comparing if the current key matches (`if k == key:`).
-If we have a handful of keys to compare, it is still much faster than having to look all the elements of a the list, hence can be considered O(1).
+If we have a handful of keys to compare, it is still much faster than having to look all the elements of a the list, hence can still be considered O(1).

 ## Optimization